 Why You're Going To Love This Recipe

-This colourful salad is so quick and easy to assemble using canned beans and pulses.
+This colourful salad is so quick and easy to assemble using the convenience of canned beans and pulses.

 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.